We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 - Get your pass on a mobile device or print it at home.

-- Show the pass at eligible attractions, and you’re in for free.
+- Show the pass at eligible attractions, and you’re in.

-All-inclusive options are available in 1-, 2-, 3-, and 5-day packages, allowing you to visit as many participating attractions as you like.
-The Explorer Pass offers 2-, 3-, 4-, or 5-choice options at varying prices, which must be used within 60 days of the first activation.
-Ensure the attractions you’d like to visit are listed on the option you buy.
+All-Inclusive options are available in 1-, 2-, 3-, and 5-day packages, allowing you to visit as many participating attractions as you like.
+The Explorer Pass offers 2-, 3-, 4-, or 5-choice options at varying prices, which must be used within 30 days of the first activation.
+Make sure the attractions you want are included in the option you buy.

 3. San Francisco CityPASS

 With a San Francisco CityPASS, you’ll save up to 45% on four attractions.
-These include:
+You pick any 4 from 8 options:

 - California Academy of Sciences